skiphansen/pano_z80/README.md

 * Create the MSC "prom" file with the bit stream and firmware image
     * Start iMPACT
-    * Click "No" to "Automatically crate and save a project"
-    * Click "No" to "Automatically crate and save a project"
+    * Click "No" to "Automatically create and save a project"
     * Open the iMPACT Project file ~/pano_z80/xilinx/pano_z80.ipf
     * Double click "Generate File..." under iMPACT Processes

-This should create ~/pano_z80/xilinx/pano_z80.mcs.
+This should create `~/pano_z80/xilinx/pano_z80.mcs`.

 ### Useful Make targets for development